Q&A: The musical and money evolution of hip hop's Wyclef Jean

-NEW YORK If anyone on Earth is familiar with the extremes of money - poverty and wealth - it is Wyclef Jean.
+NEW YORK (Reuters) - If anyone on Earth is familiar with the extremes of money - poverty and wealth - it is Wyclef Jean.

 The famed musician, who founded The Fugees, along with bandmates Lauryn Hill and Pras Michel, overcame humble origins in Haiti to become a global superstar.